AlexTISYoung/snipar/docs/simulation.rst

     ``pgs.py direct --pgs direct.pgs.txt --phenofile phenotype.txt``

 This will output a population effect estimate (1 generation model) to direct.1.effects.txt, and direct effect and average NTC estimates to (2 generation model) to direct.2.effects.txt.
+The population and direct effect estimates are the coefficients on the proband PGS in the 1 and 2 generation models, so are indicated by the 'proband' row.
+The average NTC estimate is the coefficient on the parental PGS in the two-generation model.
+The first column gives the name of the covariate/PGS column, the second column gives the estimated regression coefficient, and the third column gives the standard error of the estimate.
 The sampling variance-covariance matrix of the estimates is output to direct.1.vcov.txt (for the 1 generation model) and direct.2.vcov.txt (for the 2 generation model).

 As we are using the true direct effects as weights, the PGS captures all of the heritability,